Best Snow Boots for Toddlers

 Best Snow Boots for Independence

 The Kamik Snowbug4 snow boot shave an adjustable strap over a tongue that closes on the outside making these easier for toddlers to get on by themselves.
-They have a cozy, fuzzy lining and a variety of cute prints for the outside like bunnies, trucks and flowers.
+The boots have a cozy, fuzzy lining (non-removable) and a variety of cute prints for the outside like bunnies, trucks and flowers.
+These boots open wide making them easy to get on and off and they are light and flexible.
+The tongue is connected to the boot which helps keep snow out and the elastic across the ankle helps you tighten the boot onto little legs.

 Side Closing Boots can Also Encourage Independence